- SCU Home Page

 CERTIFICATE FOR ADVANCED ACCOUNTING PROFICIENCY

-The Certificate of Advanced Accounting Proficiency (CAAP) Program provides the knowledge and understanding of principles of accounting in an intense, nine month sequence of courses offered on either Saturdays or Sundays.
-The program fosters an intimate learning environment with high-quality faculty, and delivers the necessary accounting units to sit for the CPA exam.
-There are additional requirements to take the California CPA Exam.
-For details, please visit the website: www.dca.ca.gov/cba.
+The Certificate of Advanced Accounting Proficiency (CAAP) Program provides an intense sequence of accounting coursework offered over nine months on either Saturdays or Sundays or during 14 weeks in the summer.
+The program fosters an intimate learning environment with high-quality faculty, and delivers the necessary accounting units to become a CPA.
+There are additional requirements to become a CPA in California.
+For details regarding these requirements, please visit www.dca.ca.gov/cba.
+For more information on the CAAP program, please contact the Executive Development Center at 408-554-4521 or visit www.scu.edu/business/caap.

 CENTER FOR ACCOUNTING EDUCATION AND PRACTICE